okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/error-codes/index.md

 ## Example Errors for OpenID Connect and Social Login

-In stituations where Okta needs to pass an error to a downstream application via a `redirect_uri`, the error code and description will be encoded as the query parameters `error` and `error_description`.
+In situations where Okta needs to pass an error to a downstream application via a `redirect_uri`, the error code and description will be encoded as the query parameters `error` and `error_description`.

 > For example, if the **redirect_uri** is **https://example.com**, then the **ACCESS_DENIED** error would be passed as follows:
 >